De Es Schwertberger: Biography

 De Es moved to SoHo, New York City in 1975, continuing his Stone Period of art work.
 In the 1979 he opened his own Gallery, Studio Planet Earth, before ending the Stone Period with a series of 'Time-Portals' paintings.
 While in New York he came into contact with Alex Grey.

 De Es's 1980s period of work opened with his work on the vast Transformation cycle of paintings, depicting 'Planetarians' (fictional beings invented by De Es), which were displayed at the Dome of Peace exhibition in 1980.
 This was followed by the publishing of his post-card book, Sharing the light in 1983.
-Three years later, in 1986, De Es returned to Austria, the same year in which Sphinx Verlag published the book The Philosopher's Stone in Basle.
+Three years later, in 1986, De Es returned to Austria, the same year in which Sphinx Verlag published the book The Philosopher's Stone in Basel.
 This book contained images and work from Fundamental Images.
 He ended his 1980s period of work with his first Planetarian sculptures, from 1987 to 1989, and the publication of his Dome of Peace works in an artwork portfolio.

-In the early 1990s he continued with the Planetarian sculptures, with an outdoor exhibition of forty Planetarians at Gurten Mountain, near Bern, Switzerland, marking the 800th anniversary of the city.
+In the early 1990s he continued with the Planetarian sculptures, with an outdoor exhibition of forty Planetarians at Gurten Mountain, near Bern, marking the 800th anniversary of the city.
 In 1993 he published his book Heavy Light, a selection of his work from throughout his life.
 He also started work on another book, Prime Matter, which covered his Stone Period, which was published over the following years.

 De Es called the period from 1990 till 2000 the Skin of the Earth'.
 Nature, Structure and Wave became major themes of this period.
 A Retrospektive in the Chateau Gruyeres, Switzerland featured these works in 1989.